-Lawsuits against the government for the negligence of a government employee are most commonly forbidden by what is called sovereign immunity.
+Lawsuits against the government or claims against government hospitals for the negligence of a government employee are most commonly forbidden by what is called sovereign immunity.
 However, there is a statute waiving sovereign immunity, the Texas Tort Claims Act.
 The Texas Tort Claims Act waives sovereign immunity for injuries caused by a governmental employee’s operation of a vehicle or motor-driven equipment or the use of personal property, and injuries caused by dangerous conditions on government property.

 Exceptions to the Texas Tort Claims Act

 There are several exceptions to the Texas Tort Claims Act.
 In these situations, even if a motor vehicle is negligently operated and someone is hurt, there is no liability on the part of the government.
 Those exceptions include emergency responses, safety-officers, discretionary activities, and school districts.

 - Emergency Exception – the actions of a government employee while responding to an emergency call or reacting to an emergency situation, are immune from liability unless they acted with reckless disregard for public safety.

 - Safety Officer Exception – designed to protect police officers and fire fighters in their execution of their duties.